AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp/outro.rst

   * Become a partner, do all of the above systematically and for a long-term period.
-  * we want CodeRefinery to become a partnership and maybe incorporate as a non-profit.
+  * We want CodeRefinery to become a partnership and maybe incorporate as a non-profit.
   * All of the above.

 Follow-up